-This week and next, WRTI's Philadelphia Orchestra in Concert broadcasts explore the interactions between two bold visionaries who made incalculable contributions to the cultural life of Philadelphia between the two world wars: Leopold Stokowski and Dr. Albert C. Barnes.
+Join us on Sunday, January 19th from 1 to 3 PM as WRTI's Philadelphia Orchestra in Concert broadcast explores the interactions between two bold visionaries who made incalculable contributions to the cultural life of Philadelphia between the two world wars: Leopold Stokowski and Dr. Albert C. Barnes.

-The concerts incorporate brief theatrical scenes by the playwright, lyricist, and director Didi Balle, who has received 12 commissions from American orchestras to create, write, and direct new symphonic plays.
+The re-broadcast of this 2018 concert incorporates brief theatrical scenes by the playwright, lyricist, and director Didi Balle, who has received 12 commissions from American orchestras to create, write, and direct new symphonic plays.

 Both Barnes and Stokowski were deeply attracted to the transformative vocal music of the great Italian Renaissance composer Giovanni Palestrina, and his sacred choral work Adoramus te will be featured in the Stokowski transcription for orchestra in this first week.

 Also on the program are Stokowski’s orchestration of Claude Debussy's piano prelude, "The Sunken Cathedral," Ernest Chausson’s elegant Poème, with soloist David Kim, and La Mer, one of Claude Debussy’s musical innovations that became closely associated with the Impressionist movement.

 Certainly, along the way, we can expect some surprises!